 Drum roll please… (alright that’s probably not necessary)

 - It is full of the right stuff.
-When she has a question about how much sleep her 4 month old should be getting, she’ll find an answer.
-What to do with a fever, how to spot red flags in a babysitter, when will puberty start.
-It’s all in there.
-Forget going to google to sift through advice that may or may not ruin your child.
+When you have a question about how much sleep your 4 month old should be getting, you’ll find the answer.
+What to do with a fever, how to spot red flags in a babysitter, when puberty will start, it’s all in here.
+Forget going to google to sift through advice that may hurt your child.
 The Complete Book of Baby and Child Care has It.
 All.
 Next up…

-- Lack of living-together-skills is the root of the problem.
+- Lack of living-together-skills is the real problem.
 My children were still quite little when I purchased this book.
-I had only just begun to see conflicts of will.
-Feeling confident that if they had a few really sharp tools in their belts, they could solve whatever discord came their way.
+I had just begun to see conflicts.
+I was confident that if they had a few really sharp tools in their belts, they could solve whatever quarrel they had.
 Parents are responsible for providing them with those tools.
-Many can be attained from this book.
+You can learn what you need about sibling rivalry from this book.

-This book is no joke.
-While many of the books I’ve read were consumed within my first few years of parenting, this one is relatively new to my library.
+- This book is no joke!
+While many of the parenting books I’ve read were within my first few years of parenting, this one is relatively new to my library.
 I got it one afternoon, having heard a commercial on the radio.
 I had resisted it for years.
 It seemed over-the-top.